S-Umer-R/Fake-Job-Posting-Detection/README.md

 ## Repository Structure
 - **fake_job_detection.ipynb:** Jupyter Notebook containing the entire code.
 - **FakeJobPostings.xlsx:** Excel file containing the dataset.
+- **Detection.py:** Python file which is used to detect the fradulent jobs.
 - **README.md:** Documentation providing an overview, setup instructions, and explanations.

 ## Instructions